texttheater/produce/README.md

 ### Multiple wildcards, regular expressions and matching conditions

-The ability to use more than one wildcard in target patterns is Produce’s killer feature because to this date I have not been able to find a single other build automation tool that offers it.
+The ability to use more than one wildcard in target patterns is Produce’s killer feature because not many other build automations tools offer it.
+The only one I know of so far is [plmake](https://github.com/cmungall/plmake).
 Rake and others do offer full regular expressions which are strictly more powerful but not as easy to read.
 Don’t worry, Produce supports them too and more, we will come to that.
 But first consider the following Produce rule, which might stem from the third example project we saw in the introduction, the machine learning one:

     [out/%{corpus}.%{portion}.%{fset}.labeled]
     dep.model = out/%{corpus}.train.%{fset}.model